m0/prosody-docker/README.md

 # prosody-docker
-Dockerfile to build a Prosody XMPP server container image.
+Dockerfile to build a Prosody XMPP server container image using the latest official release from the prosody.im debian repository.

 # Configuration